sebarcode/kiva/readme.md

 - Check on hot data storage first, if exist take it
 - If not read from persistent storage
 - if not exist on persistent storage return error
-- if exist on persistent storage save it to local storage and return the value
+- if exist on persistent storage, then save it to hots storage and return the value
 - Mantain lifetime of every single data on hot storage, if not it will cost you memory usage
 - Dispose data from hot storage if its lifetime has been reach